ucc23/updt_UCC/README.md

 1. Run the `H_make_entries.py` script

-This script will process the **entire** UCC and generate an `md` file, `ipynb` notebook, and plot, for every OC for which either file does not exist.
+This script will process the **entire** UCC and generate an `md` file, `ipynb` notebook, and plot, for every OC for which either of those files do not exist.
 In the case of the `md` entries, it will also check if the entry changed compared to the old one, and it will update it if it did.

-For each processed OC that is missing either file:
+For each processed OC that is missing either of those files:

 1. Generate or update an `.md` entry, stored in `../ucc/_clusters/`
 2. Generate a `.ipynb` notebook, stored in `../UCC/QXY/notebooks/`